Category: Podcast Tips

 5. Overediting or Underediting

 Editing is a delicate balance.
 Overediting can strip away the natural flow of a conversation, while underediting leaves in unnecessary filler or awkward silences.
+Experienced editors can spot mistakes in Podcast production that most creators don’t even notice.

 How to Fix It: